Do toy kitchens hold any special value for kids?

 It facilitates reduced screen time

-Many play kitchens come with lots of engaging features that your child can play with them for hours on end.
+Many play kitchens come with lots of engaging and realistic features that your child can play with them for hours on end.

 It helps with fine motor skills